Thursday, February 28, 2013

 It has been probably my biggest argument in life.
 Anyone person that I have ever spoken with on the quality of life, the struggles we face, and the ultimate way to find peace all stem from one thing: positive thinking.

 Throughout the years I've written a lot about life and what it means to live life in a complete and healthy manner.
 I'm no expert.
-I don't have the answers, but I have my beliefs and what I feel truly makes for a happier, more peaceful life and it all boils down to the idea of keeping positive mentality.
+I don't have the answers, but I have my beliefs and what I feel truly makes for a happier, more peaceful life and it all boils down to the idea of keeping a positive mentality.

 To get through life's hardest times, it takes the power of positive thinking to get you through it.
-No matter the circumstances, their is always a silver lining in life, there is always a positive to come from it, it just takes someone who's accustom to thinking in that way to see it.
-Any situation life presents you is an opportunity for a positive outcome, whether it be losing a job, failing an exam, being stricken with disease, having your heart broken, being insulted by someone else.
+No matter the circumstances, there is always a silver lining in life, there is always a positive to come from it, it just takes someone who's accustom to thinking that way to see it.
+Any situation life presents you is an opportunity for a positive outcome, whether it be losing a job, failing an exam, being stricken with disease, having your heart broken, or being insulted by someone else.
 No matter how horrid those scenarios are, there is always a positive way of embracing them all.
 The quicker you see it, the quicker it will happen.
 Positive thinking leads to positive actions.
 This is true even for things you feel are out of your power.

 Negative mentality equals negative energy which in turn leads to negative results.
 It's a simple philosophy that I firmly stand by.
 I live by it.
 So much so it's ingrained permanently in my soul and on my skin.